ampproject/amphtml/spec/amp-cache-guidelines.md

 |  binary/octet-stream   |
 |  text/plain (not recommended)   |

+## Guidelines: Resource size limits

+For resources (i.e., HTML, images, fonts) that are larger than 12 MB, you may not fetch the resource, and you may return a 404 error.

 ## Guidelines: Adding a new cache to the AMP ecosystem

 * Contact relevant publishers to make sure they update their CORS policies to include your origin.